10. Two Register Instructions

 0 0 0 1 dst - - - - src

-The two register arithmetic format instructions are 16 bits each, specifying one source register and one destination register.
-All is combine the source with the value formerly in the destination register.
+The two register arithmetic format instructions are 16 bits each, specifying one source register r[src] and one destination register r[dst].
+All instructions in this group combine the value in r[src] with the value in r[dst], changing only the latter and the condition codes.

 10.2.
 Bitwise Logical Operations